Caboose SLSF 1414

 Thank you for the updated information.

-It appears that the caboose has been moved two blocks east and across the street.
 The new address is at or about 109 W. Commercial St. (a/k/a Highway 37), Pierce City, MO.

 It is now adjacent to the Pierce City Police Department building.
 This building resembles a railroad depot.